kyma-project/kyma/docs/03-tutorials/00-serverless/svls-03-expose-function.md

 5. In the **Access strategies** section, select the `noop` handler from the drop-down list and leave the default settings with the `GET`, `POST`, `PUT`, `PATCH`, `DELETE`, and `HEAD` methods.

 6. Select **Create** to confirm changes.
-The pop-up box with the form will close.
+The dialog box with the form will close.

 7. Check if you can access the Function by selecting the HTTPS link under the **Host** column for the newly created APIRule.